ExperimentsHNL/popper-design/overview.md

 ![Image](https://github.com/Experiments/popper-design/blob/master/pworkflow_lobby.png?raw=true)

-Players who are visiting the site directly without having pre-selected a game to play will be take to the lobby to browse games (ongoing trials).
+Players who are visiting the site directly without having pre-selected a game to play will be take to the lobby to browse games (ongoing trials) for which they meet eligibility requirements (sometimes researchers will restrict participation in their trials by age, gender, geographic location, connection speed etc).
 The graphics and UI/UX should compel the player to want to stay on the website to play a lot of games.
 We envision perhaps a screenshot of each game to accompany a link to each of the games.
 Basic information also accompanies each game visible to the player in the lobby: pay, trial end date, number of current players, and a description of the game itself.
-Only games that match the player's demographics will be visible.
+All this information is dynamically pulled by the web application from the corresponding metadata on GitHub

 #### 3. Game

 ![Image](https://github.com/Experiments/popper-design/blob/master/pworkflow_game.png?raw=true)

 The player plays the game on this page.
+The game is embedded as an iframe, and its design is the responsibility of the researcher.

 #### 4. About